The geo pages that rank for years tend to rank for the same reason, and it is not the reason most people template for.

 The set passed the n-gram check on the first CI run.
 The lowest pair-wise differentiation across the 10 pages was 47 percent.
 The highest was 71 percent.
 Six months after launch, all 10 pages were indexed, all 10 had ranked impressions in Search Console, and three were in the top three positions for their primary geo-modified query.

 The Burris team's advantage was that they have a hundred years of work in a defined service area.
-Each of the eight neighbourhood pages drew on installation history that no template could fake.
+Each of the eight neighborhood pages drew on installation history that no template could fake.
 The Lakeview page references the prevalence of two-flats with retrofit ductwork and the specific pre-war boiler models the team has converted.
 The Pilsen page references the heat-island effect on the brick row buildings and the sizing implications.
 The Hyde Park page references the University-area condo associations Burris has standing service contracts with.

 We preserved the original family photography that had been on the heritage site for two decades.
 The grandfather of the current owner is in three of the photos.
-The photos went on the about page and were referenced from the neighbourhood pages where his grandfather had personally done installations.
+The photos went on the about page and were referenced from the neighborhood pages where his grandfather had personally done installations.
 That is not template fill.
 That is local detail with a hundred-year provenance attached.

 The eight-page set cleared the n-gram check at a minimum 52 percent differentiation.
 Three of the eight pages outranked the existing national HVAC aggregators for "hvac repair Lakeview" and similar queries within four months of launch.